 In 2007, the FMI contributed a pressure measurement instrument based on Vaisala sensors to the University of Arizona-led Phoenix Mars Lander mission.
 The project was the first successful landing in a Martian polar region and provided scientists with a number of insights into the climate and geology of this part of the planet.
 Among Phoenix’s discoveries were the presence of snow and ice at Mars’ pole and the presence of the chemical perchlorate, which is used as food by some bacterial lifeforms on Earth.
 Such discoveries provided a more detailed understanding of Mars’ climate and weather, and further evidence that the planet may have supported life at some point.

 Mars is not the only planet visited by Vaisala technology.
 Our pressure sensors were part of NASA’s Cassini mission which was launched in 1997, and in 2005 achieved the first ever landing on a moon in the outer solar system: Titan, the largest moon of Saturn.
-This is one of the most ambitious missions ever launched into space and is still ongoing.
-A number of fascinating discoveries have been made, including the presence of frozen water on Enceladus (another of Saturn’s moons), the possible birth of a new moon orbiting Saturn and the existence of geologic processes similar to that of Earth on Titan.
+This has been one of the most ambitious missions ever launched into space and ended in 2017.
+A number of fascinating discoveries were made, including the presence of frozen water on Enceladus (another of Saturn’s moons), the possible birth of a new moon orbiting Saturn and the existence of geologic processes similar to that of Earth on Titan.
 As the first mission of its kind, lessons learned from Cassini will have a huge influence on future attempts to explore the outer solar system.

 Since 1992, scientists at BioServe Space Technologies at the University of Colorado have been using Vaisala’s carbon dioxide, humidity, and temperature sensors to control life science experiments both onboard space shuttle flights and at the International Space Station.
 This allows for the regulation of plant growth and animal habitat environments and the study of how they are influenced by microgravity.
 The findings of such research is vital in determining if food and life support consumables, such as water and oxygen, can ever be produced on board space shuttles, which is necessary if manned flights to Mars and long-distance space exploration are to become a reality.
 Over the years, Vaisala’s legacy sensors have been replaced with GMM220 series CO2 modules and HMP110 humidity and temperature probes.
 However, the original sensors continue to deliver reasonable readings, which is testament to their stability and durability in extreme conditions.